Quick Start

 | BLOCKED | Solutions blocked by open critiques |

-| READY | Solutions ready to accept (critiques resolved) |
+| READY | Solutions ready to approve (critiques resolved) |

 | REVIEW | Solutions waiting for your review |